OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Tooling

+Make sure that the following is installed on your system:

-- [Class-dump by Steve Nygard](http://stevenygard.com/projects/class-dump/ "Class-dump") "is a command line utility for examining the Objective-C runtime information stored in Mach-O (Mach object) files.
-It generates declarations for the classes, categories, and protocols."
+- [Class-dump by Steve Nygard](http://stevenygard.com/projects/class-dump/ "Class-dump") is a command line utility for examining the Objective-C runtime information stored in Mach-O (Mach object) files.
+It generates declarations for the classes, categories, and protocols.

 - [Class-dump-z](https://code.google.com/archive/p/networkpx/wikis/class_dump_z.wiki "Class-dump-z") is class-dump re-written from scratch in C++, avoiding the use of dynamic calls.
 Removing these unnecessary calls makes class-dump-z nearly 10 times faster than its predecessor.